Esma Cannon: Career

 After early experience at Minnie Everett's School of Dancing in Sydney, Cannon began acting on the stage at the age of four in Madama Butterfly.
-She appeared in productions for both the J. C. Williamson and Tait companies – including the early prominent role of Ruth Le Page in Sealed Orders at the Theatre Royal in 1914, and played Baby in an adaptation of Seven Little Australians the same year.
-She was given children's parts well into adulthood.
-In an interview with the Australian Women's Weekly published in 1963, she claimed it was the theatrical impresario Percy Hutchinson who told her if she visited London he would give her work; her first London role was in the play Misadventure.
+She appeared in productions for both the J. C. Williamson and Tait companies – including the early prominent role of Ruth Le Page in Sealed Orders at the Theatre Royal in 1914, and played "Baby" in an adaptation of Seven Little Australians the same year.

+She was noticeably short in stature at 4 ft 9 in, and was given children's parts well into adulthood.
+In an interview with the Australian Women's Weekly published in 1963, she claimed it was the theatrical impresario Percy Hutchinson who told her if she visited London he would give her work.

-She worked not only as an actress in Britain in the 1930s but also in stage management and production.
+She went to London with her mother in about 1929, and worked in several of Hutchinson's productions.
+Her first London role was in the play Misadventure.
+She made her West End debut in 1935 in All Rights Reserved.
+She worked not only as an actress but also in stage management and production.

 Her film début was an uncredited part in The Man Behind the Mask (1936).
-She was first credited, as Polly Shepherd, in The Last Adventurers (1937), and appeared in 64 films over the next 26 years.
+She was first credited, as Polly Shepherd, in The Last Adventurers (1937), and appeared in 64 films over the next 26 years, usually in roles as a maid or waitress.
 She had small parts in three early Powell and Pressburger films: The Spy in Black (1939), Contraband (1940) and A Canterbury Tale (1944).
-Apart from her usual comedy roles, she gave two dramatic performances, the first in Holiday Camp (1947), playing a pathetic spinster who is lured to her death as a murder victim, and the other as a girl struck dumb by terror, alongside Margaret Lockwood in Jassy (also 1947).
+Apart from her usual comedic roles, she gave two dramatic performances, the first in Holiday Camp (1947), playing a pathetic spinster who is lured to her death as a murder victim, and the other as a girl struck dumb by terror, alongside Margaret Lockwood in Jassy (also 1947).

+According to film historian Robert Ross, "whenever British film-makers needed a fussy, bewildered or dithering little old maid, the call would inevitably go out to Esma Cannon.
+She specialised in female companions, telephone exchange operators, shop assistants and landladies, usually cockney, who could pop in for a scene or two, lift the spirit of the audiences, and hastily vanish again.
+She was one of the smallest funny-bones practitioners in the business...".

 Towards the end of her career, she appeared in Inn for Trouble (1960), Doctor in Love (1960), Raising the Wind (1961), What a Carve Up!
 (1961), Over the Odds (1961), We Joined the Navy (1962), On the Beat (1962), Nurse on Wheels (1963) and Hide and Seek (1964).
 She was cast as Edie Hornett opposite Peggy Mount in the comedy Sailor Beware!
 (1956).
 She played "Brother" Lil in the British television comedy series The Rag Trade (1961–62), and also appeared in four Carry On films: Carry On Constable (1960), Carry On Regardless (1961), Carry On Cruising (1962) and Carry On Cabby (1963).

+She disliked the attention brought to her by successful television roles and retired from public life in the mid-1960s, living in her home in France.